-- (1) Represents restricted shares of the Company's Common Stock.
-Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, including as described below under "Compensation Plans and Arrangements," these restricted shares are scheduled to vest on November 5, 2040, the date on which Mr. Nahmad will reach the age of 62. - (2) Represents restricted shares of the Company's Common Stock.
-Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, including as described under "Chief Executive Officer Compensation" above and "Compensation Plans and Arrangements" below, 135,502 of these restricted shares are scheduled to vest on November 5, 2040, the date on which Mr. Nahmad will reach the age of 62, and the balance of these restricted shares is scheduled to vest in two remaining equal annual installments during February 2023 and 2024. - (3) Represents restricted shares of the Company's Common Stock.
-Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, including as described under "Chief Executive Officer Compensation" above and "Compensation Plans and Arrangements" below, 75% of these restricted shares are scheduled to vest on November 5, 2040, the date on which Mr. Nahmad will reach the age of 62 (subject to accelerated vesting with respect to 50% of such shares under certain circumstances), and the balance of these restricted shares is scheduled to vest in four equal annual installments, with the first such installment having vested during November 2022 and the remaining three installments being scheduled to vest in November 2023, 2024 and 2025. - (4) Represents restricted stock units, each of which represents a contingent right to receive one share of the Company's Common Stock upon vesting.
-Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock unit agreement, including as described below under "Compensation Plans and Arrangements," these restricted stock units are scheduled to vest on November 3, 2030 (subject to an accelerated vesting schedule for 50% of such shares if the Company's total consolidated revenues for four consecutive fiscal quarters, in the aggregate, equals or exceeds a certain specified amount, which would represent an approximately 50% increase in total revenues compared to the Company's consolidated revenues for the fiscal year ended June 30, 2020). - (5) Represents restricted shares of the Company's Common Stock.
-Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, including as described below under "Compensation Plans and Arrangements," these restricted shares are scheduled to vest on June 2, 2027.
+(1) Represents restricted shares of the Company's Common Stock.
+Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, including as described below under "Compensation Plans and Arrangements," these restricted shares are scheduled to vest on November 5, 2040, the date on which Mr. Nahmad will reach the age of 62.

+- (2) Represents restricted shares of the Company's Common Stock.
+Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, including as described under "Compensation Plans and Arrangements" below, as of June 30, 2023, 135,502 of these restricted shares were scheduled to vest on November 5, 2040, the date on which Mr. Nahmad will reach the age of 62 (subject to accelerated vesting with respect to 50% of such shares under certain circumstances), and the balance of these restricted shares is scheduled to vest in February 2024.
+In accordance with the terms of the restricted stock award agreement, based on the Company's results for the fiscal year ended June 30, 2023, 33,876 of the restricted shares on October 5, 2023 upon the filing of the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2023, 2025, 2026 and 2027. - (3) Represents restricted shares of the Company's Common Stock.
+Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, including as described under "Compensation Plans and Arrangements" below, as of June 30, 2023, 93,232 of these restricted shares were scheduled to vest on November 5, 2040, the date on which Mr. Nahmad will reach the age of 62 (subject to accelerated vesting with respect to 50% of such shares under certain circumstances), and the balance of these restricted shares are scheduled to vest in three equal annual installments during November 2023, 2024 and 2025.
+In accordance with the terms of the restricted stock award agreement, based on the Company's results for the fiscal year ended June 30, 2023, 23,308 of the restricted shares otherwise scheduled to vest on November 5, 2040 vested on October 5, 2023 upon the filing of the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2023, an such date and 23,308 of the restricted shares otherwise scheduled to vest on November 5, 2040 are now scheduled to vest in four equal installments during October 2024, 2025, 2026, and 2027. - (4) Represents restricted shares of the Company's Common Stock.
+Subject to the terms and conditions of the Company's Equity Incentive Plan and the related restricted stock award agreement, including as described under "Compensation Plans and Arrangements" below, as of June 30, 2023, 101,215 of these restricted shares are scheduled to vest on September 27, 2032 and the balance of these restricted stock shares are scheduled to vest in four equal installments during September 2023, 2024, 2025, and 2026.
+The first such annual installment vested during September 2023.